Technology for Teaching & Learning

 - Roundtable discussions

 Each of these tools can be enhanced with add-ons from Google Workspace Marketplace.
-If you attempt to download an add-on but see a notice that says “app is not allowed for install by admin,”
+If you attempt to download an add-on but see a notice that says “app is not allowed for install by admin,” that means it has not been approved by UFIT Security.
+To request an add-on be approved and added, submit a Risk Assessment to UF IT.

 You can then share the course folder or an individual document with all of your students via a shared link.
 There are three sharing options: